WORKLOAD

 It simply works as follows:

-Authenticate using the client credential from inside your application to the OAuth2 token endpoint which is located at the URL
+Now you can use the client credentials, for example, within your application to authenticate to the Cluster's OAuth2 token endpoint which is located at the URL https://<DOMAIN>/oauth2/token

 You can additionally add Octelium scopes as OAuth2 scopes.
 Read more about scopes here.